javascriptair/site/CONTRIBUTING.md

 12. Create a pull request from your branch on your fork to master on this repo
 13. Get merged! 🎉 🎊

+If this is your first contribution, feel free to add yourself to the contributor's list in the `data` folder.
+Make sure to follow the instructions below to size your image properly :-)

 ## npm scritps

 Most of everything you do with the website you can do with the npm scripts you find in the `package.json` file.